mbuotidem/terraform-aws-slackbot-lambdalith/examples/custom-lambda-zip/README.md

-# Lambda in Zip Example
+# Custom Lambda (ZIP) Example

-This example demonstrates a deployment of the Slack bot module where you provide a zip.
+This example demonstrates how to deploy the Slack bot when you provide a pre-packaged ZIP file for your Lambda function.

-## Code
+## Terraform Code

 ```hcl
 module "slack_bot" {